digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

 ### Test Coverage

-- **Coverage Reports**: Coverage is captured using Vitest.
+- **Coverage Reports**: Coverage is captured using `vitest` and therefore analyzed for all tests that are executed by that runner: unit and integration tests (not e2e tests which run with Playwright).
 Reports can be generated using `npm run test:coverage`.
 We use `istanbul` to generate coverage reports.
 - **Coverage Gaps**: tbd

 ### Test Frameworks and Tools